BidyutMazumdar/QVP-Global-System/Policy_Application/DECISIONMAKER_GUIDE.md

 ## Reusable

-Materials support future reuse.
+Materials support future research and analytical reuse.

 ## Documented

-Methods and outputs are fully documented.
+Methods, assumptions, and outputs are documented for inspection.

 ---